aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 ### fetchData($nativedir, $DTI\_volumes, $t1\_scan\_type, $QCoutdir, ...)

-Fetch the raw DWI datasets and foreach DWI, determine output names to be used and store them into a hash ($DTIrefs).
+Fetches the raw DWI datasets and foreach DWI, determines output names to be used and stores them into a hash ($DTIrefs).
 Will also print relevant information in the log file.

-INPUT:
+INPUTS:
   - $nativedir      : native directory to look for native DWI dataset
   - $DTI\_volumes    : number of volumes expected in the DWI dataset
   - $t1\_scan\_type   : the scan type name of the T1 weighted dataset